-· Assess the Need for Passive and Active Cooling and Resilience Retrofits in Manufactured Homes:

-Hazard: Extreme Heat

-Action Type: Capacity Building, Capital Improvements
+- 1. Assess the Need for Passive and Active Cooling and Resilience Retrofits in Manufactured Homes: - Hazard: Extreme Heat - Action Type: Capacity Building, Capital Improvements

-Description: Assess and identify the neefor cooling systems and resilience retrofits to enhance the safety of residents during extreme heat events.
-This assessment will be completed as part of the initial property inspections.

-· Conduct Site Assessments for Effective Vegetation Management and Fire Preparedness:

-Action Type: Capacity Building, Capital Improvements

-Description: Perform assessments to ensure proper vegetation management, defensible space creation, and asset hardening to reduce wildfire risk.
-This assessment will be completed as part of the initial property inspections.

-Evaluate Flood-Prone Manufactured Housing Units for Flood Mitigation Opportunities:

-Hazard: Flooding - General, Rainfall-induced

-Action Type: Capacity Building, Capital Improvements Description: Identify flood-prone areas and to prioritize flood mitigation efforts for the most at-risk households.
+- Description: Assess and identify the need for cooling systems and resilience retrofits to enhance the safety of residents during extreme heat events.
+This assessment will be completed as part of the initial property inspections. - 2.
+Conduct Site Assessments for Effective Vegetation Management and Fire Preparedness: - o Hazard: Wildfire - Action Type: Capacity Building, Capital Improvements - Description: Perform assessments to ensure proper vegetation management, defensible space creation, and asset hardening to reduce wildfire risk.
+This assessment will be completed as part of the initial property inspections. - 3.
+Evaluate Flood-Prone Manufactured Housing Units for Flood Mitigation Opportunities: - Hazard: Flooding General, Rainfall-induced - Action Type: Capacity Building, Capital Improvements - Description: Identify flood-prone areas and to prioritize flood mitigation efforts for the most at-risk households.
 Individual properties will be assessed to identify past flooding, especially those without permanent foundations.
-This assessment will be completed as part of the initial property inspections.

-• Installation of Cooling and Resilience Retrofits for Low- and Moderate-Income Households:

-Hazard: Severe Weather, Extreme Heat

-Action Type: Funding & Finance

-Description: Install passive and active cooling systems to protect LMI households from extreme weather conditions.
+This assessment will be completed as part of the initial property inspections. - 4.
+Installation of Cooling and Resilience Retrofits for Low- and Moderate-Income Households: - o Hazard: Severe Weather, Extreme Heat - o Action Type: Funding & Finance - Description: Install passive and active cooling systems to protect LMI households from extreme weather conditions.
 The initial inspection reports will identify properties that are currently using swamp coolers and are in need of air conditioning or central heating/cooling.
-Beyond this, two-thirds of manufactured homeowners surveyed expressed a need for passive and/or active cooling systems.

-Flood-Proof Existing Structures:

-Hazard: Flooding - General, Rainfall-induced

-Action Type: Capital Improvements

-Description: Implement flood-proofing measures for existing structures, especially those previously damaged by floods to enhance their resilience.
+Beyond this, two-thirds of manufactured homeowners surveyed expressed a need for passive and/or active cooling systems. - 5.
+Flood-Proof Existing Structures: - Hazard: Flooding General, Rainfall-induced - Action Type: Capital Improvements - Description: Implement flood-proofing measures for existing structures, especially those previously damaged by floods to enhance their resilience.
 Specific mitigation measures will include elevating homes and installing foundation support.
-Flood mitigation and foundation support was the most-requested preservation activity among homeowners surveyed, with an astonishing 70% of homeowners requesting this type of assistance.

-Fund Natural Fuel Reduction Activities Near Manufactured Homes:
+Flood mitigation and foundation support was the most-requested preservation activity among homeowners surveyed, with an astonishing 70% of homeowners requesting this type of assistance. - 6.
+Fund Natural Fuel Reduction Activities Near Manufactured Homes: - o Hazard: Wildfire - o Action Type: Preparedness & Response, Funding & Finance - Description: Support activities that reduce natural fuel in fire-prone areas near manufactured homes, such as fire-safe landscaping.

-Hazard: Wildfire

-Action Type: Preparedness & Response, Funding & Finance

-Description: Support activities that reduce natural fuel in fire-prone areas near manufactured homes, such as fire-safe landscaping.
 We will request renovation contractors to implement basic fire-safe landscaping in accordance as part of maintenance when deemed necessary.

-The outlined approach addresses vulnerabilities faced by LMI fmilis Ivng on the Tule Rivr Reservationy completing necessary work upfront, ensuring that LMI households do not need to save for futurecapital improvements.
+The outlined approach addresses vulnerabilities faced by LMI families living on the Tule River Reservation by completing necessary work upfront, ensuring that LMI households do not need to save for future capital improvements.
 Additionally, installing permanent foundations on homes that have been subject to repetitive loss addresses and mitigates future losses because it prevents further sinking/shifting, reduces the risk of water damage during floods, and enhances the overall durability and safety of the homes.
-This foundation work ensures that the homes can withstand environmental stresses, thereby potecting the residents and their investments from recurring damage and loss.
+This foundation work ensures that the homes can withstand environmental stresses, thereby protecting the residents and their investments from recurring damage and loss.

 Community Engagement

-As an Economic Deelopment Corporation wholly owned by the Tule River Indian Tribe and governed by a Board of Directors composed of tribal members and local business professionals, TREDC is deeply embedded in the local community.
+As an Economic Development Corporation wholly owned by the Tule River Indian Tribe and governed by a Board of Directors composed of tribal members and local business professionals, TREDC is deeply embedded in the local community.
 We strive to revitalize our community and enhance the lives of the tribe and its people.
 To ensure our projects are well-aligned with community needs, TREDC conducts extensive community visioning through participatory meetings.